nfisher23/nickolasfisher.com/content/blog/How-to-Simulate-Distributed-Systems-in-the-Cloud-with-Vagrant.md

 `$ ssh root@192.168.56.101`

-A word of warning: if you plan to do this consistently, your computer&#39;s default behavior is going to be to save the public key it gets from the local server, which will change every time you destroy and bring up virtual machines.
+A word of warning: if you plan to do this consistently, your computer's default behavior is going to be to save the public key it gets from the local server, which will change every time you destroy and bring up virtual machines.
 You will then be understandably blocked if you try to connect to the same IP address which has a different SSH key on the other end.
 To fix this, on your **host system**, you can add this to your ~/.ssh/config file:

 ```
 Host 192.168.56.*